Eat

 Looking across the footbridge at Marlow Lock

 A lock and weir has been recorded in Marlow since the Domesday Book.
-Today, the architecture around the present 20th Century lock is a tale of a new and old, with the beautiful buildings around the water showcasing both gorgeous Georgian and contemporary designs.
-While once the lock may have been a ring for squabbling millers and navigators gunning for control, today the lock is a pleasant place to simply watch the activity of boats and leisurely while away the time.
+Today, the architecture around the present 20th century lock is a tale of a new and old, with the beautiful buildings around the water showcasing both gorgeous Georgian and contemporary designs.
+Take a serene stroll to the lock and watch the activity of boats to leisurely while away the time.

 Westhorpe Lake

-There are all sorts of brilliant things to do in Buckinghamshire, but one of the best things for water-babies has to be a trip to nearby Westhorpe Lake.
+There are all sorts of brilliant things to do in Buckinghamshire, but one of the best things for water-lovers has to be a trip to Westhorpe Lake.
 Managed by the family-run Westhorpe Watersports and often frequented by Marlow Open Water Swimming Club, this glassy lake is popular with everyone from cold-water swimmers to paddleboarders to jet-skiers.
-If you want to have a go at boating on the lake but need to refresh your skills, Bisham Abbey Sailing and Navigation School is located nearby too.
+You can also refresh your boating skills with nearby Bisham Abbey Sailing and Navigation School.

 Thames Path